How to Enable Generative AI Access in Windows 11

-This article explains how to turn on or off app access to Generative AI in Windows 11.
+This article shows you how to turn on or off app access to Generative AI in Windows 11.

 What is App Access to Generative AI?

-App access to generative AI in Windows means that programs can use AI to help with tasks.
-This includes things like generating images, creating content, or making predictions.
+App access to generative AI lets your Windows apps use artificial intelligence to help with tasks like creating images or writing content.

 Starting with Windows 11 build 26236 (Canary), Microsoft added a new Generative AI section to the Privacy & security settings.
 This lets you control which apps can use AI features.